 Members of the Security Council,

 The EU calls for all parties to take swift steps to produce a fundamental change to the political, security and economic situation in the Gaza Strip, including the end of the closure and a full opening of the crossing points, while addressing Israel's legitimate security concerns.
-Recent rocket fire by militant groups is unacceptable and underlines again the danger of escalation.
+Rocket fire by militant groups is unacceptable.
 All stakeholders must commit to non-violence and peace.

 Please allow me to turn to the situation in Syria.

-The EU has condemned Turkey’s unilateral military action in North East Syria, which causes unacceptable human suffering, undermines the fight against Daʼesh and threatens heavily European security.
 Turkey is a key partner of the European Union and a critically important actor in the Syrian crisis and the region.
-Turkey’s security concerns in North-East Syria should be addressed through political and diplomatic means, not with military action, and in accordance with international humanitarian law.
+Turkey’s security concerns in North-East Syria should be addressed through political and diplomatic means, not by military action, and in full respect of international humanitarian law.

-The EU will be ready to assist in the reconstruction of Syria when a comprehensive, genuine and inclusive political transition, in the framework of UNSCR 2254 and the Geneva process, is firmly under way.
+The EU, in line with EU Council Conclusions, will be ready to assist in the reconstruction of Syria only when a comprehensive, genuine and inclusive political transition, in the framework of UNSCR 2254 and the Geneva process, is firmly under way.
+As long as the repression continues, targeted EU sanctions on leading regime members and entities will be renewed at the end of May.